MLAB-project/radio-observer/README.md

 written only to the stderr.
 To append it to a file, do output redirection (`$ waterfall 2> your_log_file.log`).

+Fits file handling: FITS can be converted in png by fits2png script.
+`sudo apt-get install python-pyfits`

 ChangeLog
 ---------